Inedo/inedo-docs/Content/proget/api/security/users/list.md

 order: 5
 ---

-*List Users* is available as both a `pgutil` command and an HTTP Request, and will return an array of [SecurityUser](/docs/proget/api/security#securityuser-object) objects describing the User accounts in ProGet.
+*List Users* is available as both a `pgutil` command and an HTTP Request, and will return a list of User accounts in ProGet.

 :::(Info) (🚀 Quick Example: Listing User accounts with pgutil) This example lists all existing Users: